Harold Enright

 Harold Bradfod Enright (April 28, 1890 – March 2, 1946) was an American track and field athlete who competed in the 1912 Summer Olympics.
-In 1912 he finished 13th in the high jump competition.
+In 1912, he finished 13th in the high jump competition.

+A high jumper, Harold Enright finished fourth in the 1911 IC4A and third in 1912.
+Enright tied for second at the Eastern Olympic Trials in 1912.
+He competed for Dartmouth, graduating in 1913.
+A Maine native, Enright moved to the Boston area after college where he worked as a salesman, first for H. F. Staples, and later for the Sherwin-Williams Company.